 \subsection{\Obelisk simulation}

-In this paper, we analyze a sample of galaxies extracted from the \Obelisk cosmological simulation \citep{Trebitsch_2021}, which resimulates at much higher resolution and down to $z \simeq 3.5$ the evolution of a large overdense region ($V \simeq 23\,h^{-3}\mbox{cMpc}^3$) within the \textsc{Horizon-AGN} \citep{Dubois_2014} $(100\,h^{-1}\,\mbox{Mpc})^3$ cosmological volume.
-In this section, we highlight the features of the simulation most relevant for the study of LAEs and refer the reader to \citet{Trebitsch_2021} for further details.
+In this paper, we analyze a sample of galaxies extracted from the \Obelisk cosmological simulation \citep{Trebitsch_2021}, which re-simulates at a much higher resolution and down to $z \simeq 3.5$ the evolution of a large, overdense region ($V \simeq 23\,h^{-3}\mbox{cMpc}^3$) within the \textsc{Horizon-AGN} \citep{Dubois_2014} $(100\,h^{-1}\,\mbox{Mpc})^3$ cosmological volume.
+In this section, we highlight the features of the simulation most relevant to the study of LAEs and refer the reader to \citet{Trebitsch_2021} for further details.

-The simulation uses the same WMAP-7 \citep{Komatsu_2011} $\Lambda$CDM cosmology as \textsc{Horizon-AGN}, with the cosmological parameters: Hubble constant $H_0 = 70.4\,\mbox{km}\,\mbox{s}^{-1}\mbox{Mpc}^{-1}$, dark energy density parameter $\Omega_\Lambda = 0.728$, matter density parameter $\Omega_m = 0.272$, baryon density parameter $\Omega_b = 0.0455$, amplitude normalization of the power spectrum $\sigma_8 = 0.81$, and spectral index $n_s = 0.967$.
+The simulation uses the same WMAP-7 \citep{Komatsu_2011} $\Lambda$CDM cosmology as \textsc{Horizon-AGN}, with the cosmological parameters: the Hubble constant, $H_0 = 70.4\,\mbox{km}\,\mbox{s}^{-1}\mbox{Mpc}^{-1}$, the dark energy density parameter, $\Omega_\Lambda = 0.728$, the matter density parameter, $\Omega_m = 0.272$, the baryon density parameter, $\Omega_b = 0.0455$, amplitude normalization of the power spectrum, $\sigma_8 = 0.81$, and the spectral index, $n_s = 0.967$.
 The high-resolution region was defined in the initial conditions as the convex hull enclosing all the particles that will end up within a sphere of radius $\approx 2.5\,h^{-1}\,\mbox{cMpc}$ centered on the most massive halo in the \textsc{Horizon-AGN} simulation at $z=2$.
-In this region, dark matter (DM) particles have a mass resolution of $1.2\times 10^6\,\Msun$, and gas cells are allowed to be refined up to $35\,\mbox{pc}$ if the total mass in the cell exceeds 8 times the mass resolution.
+In this region, dark matter (DM) particles have a mass resolution of $1.2\times 10^6\,\Msun$, and gas cells are allowed to be refined up to $35\,\mbox{pc}$ if the total mass in the cell exceeds eight times the mass resolution.